vanderblugen/Yubico-Passwordless-Login-with-Linux/README.md

 # Yubico Passwordless Ubuntu Login
 This is for setting up a Yubico Passwordless Ubuntu Login or Logins.

+This potentially can be used with any device that supports FIDO U2F.

 This is a really straight forward.

 After this installation the key isn't required but the software will be a `sufficient` attempt and if the key isn't available then the password is required.
 It even gives the key option during sudo access.